openvinotoolkit/openvino/docs/ops/arithmetic/Mod_1.md

 o_{i} = a_{i} % b_{i}
 \f]

 *Mod* operation computes a reminder of a truncated division.
 It is the same behaviour like in C programming language: `truncated(x / y) * y + truncated_mod(x, y) = x`.
 The sign of the result is equal to a sign of a dividend.
+Division by zero is undefined.

 **Attributes**: